 We sold all our combustion engine vehicles.
 Our experiences have been very positive so far, and again, we are leading the way.

 Etu Moana is pleased to announce its plans to install solar panels on the resort premises in 2023.
-While remaining connected to the grid, the resort will be able to generate 50-70% of its power depending on occupancy levels.
-We understand that this project aligns with our vision of a fossil-free sustainable tomorrow.
+A huge delay was caused by new considerations how much solar power the resort is allowed to generate.
+We understand that the reached compromise still aligns with our vision of a fossil-free sustainable tomorrow.

 Member since 2016